 Fell running is an extreme sport and injuries and fatalities do happen.
-Dark Peak does not take responsibility for anyone who runs with the club on organised events, it’s therefore essential that each individual takes responsibility for his/her own safety.
-To enable members to develop the skills required to understand the risks of being out on the fells, the club offers all members courses in navigation, mountain craft and first aid.
+It is essential that each individual takes responsibility for his/her own safety.
+To enable members to develop the skills required to understand the risks of being out on the fells, the club seeks to offer all members courses in navigation, mountain craft and first aid.
 There are also a number of professional mountain guides, mountain rescue and medics in the club that are always willing to offer advice on many aspects of the sport.

 Preparation for a run